IoannisPapageorgiou/Replication_BCTX/table2/description.md

-In this folder the results of Table 1 are replicated.
+In this folder the results of Table 2 are replicated.

-The folder "data" includes the datasets used in this experiment: the simulated datasets sim1, sim2, sim3, and the real-world datasets unemp, gnp, ibm.
-All real-world datasets contain the transformed (differenced, etc.) data, so they just need to be loaded in their exact form.
+The folder "data" includes the datasets used in this experiment, i.e., the (appropriately transformed) daily values of important stock market indices: FTSE 100, CAC 40, DAX and S&P 500.

 The folder "bct_ar" contains the C++ code for the BCT-AR model in the above foecasting experiments.
 For simplicity and ease of preproduction, a different ".cpp" file is given for each real-world dataset, in which all the BCT-AR hyperparameters are already tuned appropriately.